Blamechance/digital-cottage/content/Notes from the Study/dev-stuff/Achieving AWS SA - Associate (SAA-C03) Certification.md

 Due to this, it was helpful to relate service offerings to general industry status quo and requirements.
 Other notes:

-- **Frame learning with a perspective of [[../../The Various Art and Trinkets/Focusing Your Unconscious Mind - Learn Hard Concepts Intuitively (And Forever)|"inventing"]] the solutions.** I did this as I progressed through the content - linking it to tech I'm already familiar with, and other ones that I wasn't yet.
+- **Frame learning with a perspective of [[../../The Various Room Art and Trinkets/Focusing Your Unconscious Mind - Learn Hard Concepts Intuitively (And Forever)|"inventing"]] the solutions.** I did this as I progressed through the content - linking it to tech I'm already familiar with, and other ones that I wasn't yet.

 - **Alternate between top-down and bottom up learning.** Lead this based on curiosity and naturally arising questions.
 Doing so would often walk me to "ah-ha!" moments.